micmejia/bible-dump/NKJV/Numbers/Num 6.md

 The Lord make His face shine upon you, And be gracious to you;

 ###### 26
-The Lord [^e]lift up His countenance upon you, And give you peace." '
+The Lord lift up His countenance upon you, And give you peace." '

 ###### 27
-"So they shall [^f]put My name on the children of Israel, and I will bless them."
+"So they shall put My name on the children of Israel, and I will bless them."